n0tion/n0tion.github.io/_posts/2020-09-11-learning-react-part-1-stateless-components.md

 export default myComponent;
 ```

-Now Vue uses a different approach with it's Single File Component Syntax, which allows you to define the markup, scripts, and styles in one file although this is simply a convention.
-You can also define the 3 in separate files and reference the syles and script in the ```.vue``` template file like you would in any html file.
+Vue uses a different approach with it's Single File Component Syntax, which allows you to define the markup, scripts, and styles in one file, although this is simply a convention.
+You can also define the 3 in separate files and reference the syles and script in the ```.vue``` template file just like you would in any html file.

 Mark up is defined in the ```<template></template>``` tag and you can directly access and manipulate props with interpolation using the double mustache ```{{}}``` which binds the data.